☝️Small business or a startup? See if you qualify for our special offer.

 Step 4.
 Apply changes to the component using Flexmonster API setter methods (e.g., setReport() or runQuery() to set the slice).
 See the full list of Flexmonster API calls.

-In this example, we create a custom report picker and a layout picker.
+In this example, we create a custom report picker and a layout picker Live example.

 Step 1.
-Prepare the necessary reports: you can configure them via the UI.
-Then, save the reports (e.g., as a variable in code or as a file on the server).
-In our case, we define reports as a set of functions that return ReportObject:
+Prepare the necessary reports: you can configure them via the UI and then save (e.g., as a variable in code or as a file on the server).
+In our case, we define reports as a set of functions that return the ReportObject:

 function happinessReport() {